 Brain waves and their importance for sleep

-Alpha, theta, delta – various activities can be observed in our brain during sleep.
-Depending on the sleep phase, the brain waves also change.
-You can find out here what significance the different brain frequencies have and which brain waves occur particularly during sleep.
+Alpha, theta, delta – different activities can be observed in our brain during sleep.
+Depending on the phase of sleep, the brain waves also change.
+Here you can find out what the different brain frequencies mean and which brain waves occur particularly during sleep.

 - What brain waves are there?

-- What significance do brain waves have for sleep?
+- What role do brain waves play in sleep?

 - Can brain waves be influenced?